 Creating tickets with Event Tickets and Event Tickets Plus is easy and fast.
-This page walks you through the process to make tickets on your site’s posts, page, or events.
+This page walks you through the process of making tickets for your site’s posts, pages, or events.
+Before getting started, make sure you review your settings.
 The article is divided up into two main parts:

 - Setting up basic tickets – creating basic tickets with a specific or unlimited capacity

 - Shared Capacity – creating two or more tickets which pull from a shared capacity for the event

 You can get a quick overview of using Block Editor with Tickets in An Introduction to Tickets Blocks.

 Setting up Basic Tickets

 Tickets can be added to posts, pages, or events.
 In the Classic Editor, you will find the Tickets meta box below the main content of the post type: